reframejs/reframe/docs/starters.template.md

 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 Simple websites such as a homepage, a landing page, or a blog typically don't require a server.
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-Python backend with a RESTful API + React frontend using the API
+Python backend with a RESTful API + static site using the API

 [**react-sql**](/plugins/create/starters/react-sql#readme)
 <br/>